 - Value for Money

-When the NeoAir came out, we were the first to give it a go!
-The thickness when blown up, and the thin pack size when folded were far too appealing over our old mattresses (as we don’t have that much bag space on the tandem).
+When the NeoAir came out, we were the first to give them a go.
+The thickness when blown up, and the small pack size when folded away were very appealing features over our old mattresses (we don’t have that much bag space on the tandem).

-We haven’t been disappointed at all with the comfort or size, however we have found that the NeoAir isn’t the longest lasting product (mine lasted 3-4 years before needing replacement).
-Luckily the Thermarest warranty is lifetime worldwide, and is one of the smoothest warranty programs I’ve had the pleasure of dealing with!
+We have found that the NeoAir isn’t the longest lasting product.
+Although Kat’s has been fine for years, mine lasted about three years before needing replacement.
+The great thing about Thermarest is that their warranty is lifetime worldwide, and is genuinely one of the smoothest warranty programs I’ve had the pleasure of dealing with.

 - Super lightweight (400g, medium).

 - Super comfortable, in fact the most comfortable sleeping mat I’ve ever used.

 - Very small when rolled, taking up minimal space in your pannier.